ibmdb/python-ibmdb/install.md

 Follow the below steps for the same:

 1. Open Putty tool and enter the subsystem address and login using your TSO ID and PWD.
-2. Make directory for Python Virtual Environment i.e. $mkdir $HOME/ibm\_python\_venv
-3. Make sure that as soon as you login, you are in ibm\_python\_venv if you have already created $HOME/ibm\_python\_venv i.e. Python&#39;s virtual environment i.e. (ibm\_python\_venv)$ prompt else logoff and login post the directory creation.
-This will happen only when the &quot;.profile&quot; file is there in your $HOME directory.
-Make sure it doesn&#39;t collide with .bashrc file, so either merge the .profile and .bashrc or disable the .bashrc i.e. $mv .bashrc .bashrc\_temp
 4. Type bash so that you will feel more comfortable working on unix environment i.e. (ibm\_python\_venv) bash-4.3$ prompt.
 5. Download the ibm\_db source from GIT i.e. zODBC\_support branch of python-ibmdb located at [git@github.com:ibmdb/python-ibmdb.git](mailto:git@github.com:ibmdb/python-ibmdb.git).
 6. For performing step-1 make sure you have executed the below steps i.e.